Free Agent Juantarius Bryant Falls Victim To Fake Atlanta Falcons Tryout Text Message Scam

 When it comes to scams, every industry has one.
 Perhaps the worst thing imaginable is when said scams make headlines.
 Some of the trickery that goes on in today’s world is so crazy and unbelievable that you question how someone would ever fall for it.
 At some point today, you will probably get a call about your vehicle warranty, which is a scam none of us can escape.
 When it comes to sports, the scams are far and wide, but when they happen, they can usually be stopped in their tracks.

-Recently, NFL hopeful Juantarious Bryant, a defensive back from Austin Peay State University, fell victim to an NFL tryout scam.
+Recently, NFL hopeful Juantarius Bryant, a defensive back from Austin Peay State University, fell victim to an NFL tryout scam.
 According to reports from ESPN, Bryant was lured to the Atlanta Falcons training factuality for a tryout only to be disappointed.

 Juantarius Bryant thought he was heading to Georgia this weekend to try out for the Atlanta Falcons during the team’s rookie minicamp.
 When he arrived in Flowery Branch, though, he learned he had been the victim of a hoax instead.